Roblor15/SecureFace/README.md

 ### Server_rec.c

-The `server_rec`.c script opens a socket and waits for a connection from a client.
+The `server_rec.rec` script opens a socket and waits for a connection from a client.
 When a connection is established, a child process is created to manage the connection.

 ```c
 // Accept the data packet from client and verification